We also give you an important warning

 So, whether you’re on a Windows or Mac machine, the Alliance recommends that you use their formatting application.

 - Make sure the correct drive letter is selected

 - Choose overwrite format, unless you only want to wipe the disk superficially

 - Choose a volume label if you wish

 You may have to provide your administrator password and approve a few permissions before the format can commence.
 After it’s done, your SD card should be ready to use.

 With your SD card formatted, you can now put it back into the device.
-Whether that’s your phone, Nintendo Switch, DSLR, security camera or anything, really.
+Whether that’s your phone, Nintendo Switch, DSLR, security camera, or any other device that accepts it.
 Keep in mind that many of these devices have their own built-in formatting utility.